 This 11-mile loop trail is the perfect option for some quiet time in nature, since it's relatively lightly trafficked.
 The trail circuits through the southern section of Custer Gallatin National Forest, giving views of all the surrounding mountain ranges.
 It gains a total of 2,100 feet in elevation as it makes its way through the forest.
 The road to the trailhead can be rough, and it remains closed to vehicles until mid-June.
 But even a walk along the gated road can be a relaxing way to experience nature.

-For more inspiration, as you plan your trip to Livingston, visit the rest of our blog here.
+For more inspiration, as you plan your trip to Montana, visit the rest of our blog here.